KKGo-Software-engineering/workshop-summer/Backlog.md

 - Endpoint GET /expenses/summary to get a summary of expenses.
 - Response 200 OK with the summary of expenses.

-## Story 9: As a User, I want to view a summary of my income so that I can see how much I have earned.
+## Story 9: As a Spender, I want to view a summary of my income so that I can see how much I have earned.

 Acceptance Criteria:
-- The user can view a summary of their income.
+- The spender can view a summary of their income.
 - The summary should include the total amount earned, the average amount earned per day, and the total number of income.

 Technical Requirements: